 The plasma display has some distinctive advantages over contemporary LCDs though: first, contrast and refresh are on par with CRT tubes, there is no smearing or ghosting on the screen when scrolling or using the mouse, an issue that plagued generations of early LCD screens.
 Second, the plasma screen is self-illuminating, it does not need a backlight or external light sources to work, so it is relatively insensitive to low ambient lighting.

-The graphics subsystem of the T3200 is the highlight of this computer: Not only is it fully compatible with the EGA adapter, it also emulates MDA, Hercules and CGA.
-Modes either do auto-switch or can be forced with the MAS.EXE utility.
+The graphics subsystem of the T3200 is the highlight of this computer: Not only is it fully compatible with the EGA adapter, it also emulates MDA, Hercules, CGA and Plantronics.
+Modes either do auto-switch if SW1 of the rear dip switch block is active or it can be forced with the MAS.EXE utility.
 With that it is possible to activate Hercules graphics with full 720 horizontal pixels and run GEM in its full retro glory – that’s why the plasma has a relatively odd resolution of 720×400.

 Another highlight is the mechanical keyboard which is based on non clicky, linear ALPS SKCM switches.
 It got a nice feel to it after some cleaning and lubing although I’m not a fan of linear switches.